FierceEagle/fierceeagle.github.io/index.md

 #### The Good ...

 Utilizing our methodology, we indeed were able to train some models that were rather effective in predicting at least some of the socio-economic facts about an area.
-Especially the model to predict majority religion in an area did perform well, achieving up to 93% balanced accuracy and over 95% general accuracy.
-To explain this especially high performance, we might attribute this especially to the high distinctiveness religion achieves in comparison to other groupings, as consumption habits between sub denominations, Sunni and Shia, of a branch religion might be still mainly defined by the main religion, i.e *halal* or following *Vedic* belifes.
+Especially the model to predict majority religion in an area did perform well,achieving up to 93% balanced accuracy and over 95% general accuracy.
+To explain this high performance, we might attribute this to the high distinctiveness religion achieves in comparison to other groupings, as consumption habits between sub denominations, Sunni and Shia, might be still mainly defined by the main religion, i.e *halal* or following *Vedic* beliefs.
 This, for example, might not hold to a broader grouping done in the original census, i.e Asians or Blacks, where we might have more distinctive subgroups aggregated into a larger whole, i.e Indians and Pakistani, or, Jamaicans and Central-Africans.

 #### ... and the Bad